dvdsmr/QuantFinance/README.md

 ![Heston model paths.](Plots/stockPath.png)

 Canonical models for derivative pricing are included.
-The below plot shows the development of the price, Delta and Gamma of a european call option in the Black-Scholes-Mertin model as time to maturity increases.
+The below plot shows the development of the price, Delta and Gamma of a european call option in the Black-Scholes-Merton model as time to maturity increases.

 ![European call option in BSM model.](Plots/optionPrice.gif)